Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 Which Platforms Hold Funds and Which Do Not

-Cash App, Venmo, and PayPal are asset accounts.
-These platforms accept deposits, maintain balances, and allow users to spend directly from the stored funds.
-Because they hold the debtor’s money, a creditor can garnish them directly.
+Cash App, Venmo, and PayPal are asset accounts—they accept deposits, maintain balances, and allow users to spend directly from stored funds.
+Because these platforms hold the debtor’s money, a creditor can garnish them directly.
 The writ freezes whatever balance exists at the time of service.

 How Creditors Find Digital Wallet Accounts

 Creditors can only garnish accounts they know about, and digital wallet accounts do not appear on credit reports or in public records.
-The practical barrier has always been discovery, but creditors have several ways around it.
+The practical barrier to garnishing these accounts is discovery, but creditors have several ways around it.

 Creditors also find digital wallet accounts by examining the debtor’s traditional bank statements.
 Transfers to and from Cash App, Venmo, or PayPal appear as identifiable line items, typically labeled with the platform’s name or parent company.
 A single bank statement subpoena can reveal every digital wallet the debtor uses.